-- Alexan Flatirons, 296 units at the northeast corner of 47th Street and Independent Road in northeast Boulder by Trammell Crow Residential.
+- Alexan Flatirons, 296 units at the northeast corner of 47th Street and Independence Road in northeast Boulder by Trammell Crow Residential.
 The triangular site is also bounded by the Diagonal Highway and Foothills Parkway.
-TCR is also proposing office and possibly retail uses in the project. - Alexan Flatirons Senior Apartments, 83 units of senior housing as part of Trammell Crow Residential's proposed Alexan Flatirons mixed-use project. - Alkonis, 121 units of affordable housing by the Boulder County Housing Authority at 245 North 96th Street in Louisville. - Copper Peak, 240 units by Inland Group at 10600 Park Ridge Avenue at US-287 in north Longmont. - DeLo, 130 units at Colorado Highway 42 and Griffith Street in Louisville by DeLo LLC. - Renaissance Village, 276 units at the southwest corner of Airport Road and Clover Basin Drive in Longmont by Actis LLC. - Reve, 246 units at 2100 30th Street in east Boulder by Southern Land Company as part of a large mixed-use development. - Sandstone Vistas, 240 units by M. Timm Development on Zlaten Drive in east Longmont. - South Main Station, 319 units at 150 Main Street in Longmont by Pathfinder Partners.
+TCR is also proposing office and possibly retail uses in the project. - Alexan Flatirons Senior Apartments, 83 units of senior housing as part of Trammell Crow Residential's proposed Alexan Flatirons mixed-use project. - Alkonis, 128 units of affordable housing by the Boulder County Housing Authority at 245 North 96th Street in Louisville. - Alkonis Senior Housing, 103 units of affordable senior apartments by the Boulder County Housing Authority as part of the Alkonis development.
+The senior apartments would occupy a site at the southwest corner of the proposed Hecla Drive and Kaylix Avenue. - Copper Peak, 240 units by Inland Group at 10600 Park Ridge Avenue at US-287 in north Longmont. - DeLo, 130 units at the northeast corner of Cannon and South streets in Louisville by DeLo LLC. - Kestrel, 190 units by the Boulder County Housing Authority on 95th Street south of Baseline Road in Louisville near the Alkonis development. - Renaissance Village, 276 units at the southwest corner of Airport Road and Clover Basin Drive in Longmont by Actis LLC. - Reve, 242 units at 2100 30th Street in east Boulder by Southern Land Company as part of a large mixed-use development. - South Main Station, 312 units at 150 Main Street in Longmont by Pathfinder Partners.
 The apartments would be part of the mixed-use redevelopment of the former Butterball poultry processing plant on the south edge of downtown Longmont. - SPARK, a mixed use development on Valmot Road in east Boulder to be developed by Element Properties.
-Three separate apartment buildings will be included in the project, Cicio (32 units), Timber Lofts (131 units) and SPARK West (45 units) for a total of 208 apartment units. - Spring Creek, a 60 unit senior community at 320 Homestead Parkway in north Longmont by the Longmont Housing Development Corporation. - The Studios, 70 units of affordable housing by the Longmont Housing Authority at 2000 Sunset Way.
+Three separate apartment buildings will be included in the project, Cicio (32 units), Timber Lofts (131 units) and SPARK West (45 units) for a total of 208 rental units. - Spring Creek, a 60 unit affordable senior community at 320 Homestead Parkway in north Longmont by the Longmont Housing Development Corporation. - The Studios, 70 units of affordable housing by the Longmont Housing Authority at 2000 Sunset Way.